jupyterlab/jupyter-chat/docs/source/users/index.md

 ## Websocket chat

-The `jupyterlab-ws-chat` extension adds a chat panel relying on websocket for messaging.
+The `jupyterlab-ws-chat` extension adds a chat panel using websocket for messages exchange.

 ```{warning}
 This extension is currently under development, and users may encounter issues with it.